About the Journal

 While we accept studies with single disciplinary focus, we recognise that the study of IOW history, environments, and cultures is a multidisciplinary effort, and we encourage submissions not only from standard humanities and social science disciplines, but also those addressing a broadly diverse audience that embrace tangent disciplines, such as earth sciences and genetics.

 All submissions are subject to a rigourous desk review, followed by a double-anonymous review process (meaning that authors and reviewers are kept anonymous from each other).
 Following the review process, a decision is made based on the following criteria:

 1) The manuscripts are orginal in research content or offer comprehensive reviews and evaluations of key literature in a given field;

 2) The manuscript is relevant to the journal's scope and aim;

 3) The manuscript meets all applicable standards of ethics;

 4) The manuscript conforms to the grammatical and stylistic conventions of the journal.

-In 2021, we are excited to launch our ‘State of the Field’ series.
-This will be a semi-regular series of commissioned essays that discuss past, current, and future trends in Indian Ocean World Studies from different disciplinary standpoints.
-As with research articles, state of the field essays will be subject to a rigourous peer review process.
-However, given the research specialisations of the journals’ editors, authors should expect that one of the reviewers may be from the JIOWS’ editorial team.
-Thus, one of the two reviews may not necessarily be ‘blind’ – although their reviews will be anonymized before being sent back to the author.
+In 2021, we launched the ‘State of the Field’ series.
+This is a semi-regular series of commissioned essays and discussions that explore past, current, and future trends in Indian Ocean World Studies from different disciplinary and thematic standpoints.
+As with research articles, contributions to the state of the field series are subject to a rigourous peer review process.
+However, given the research specialisations of the journals’ editors, authors should expect that one of the reviewers mightbe from the JIOWS’ editorial team.
+Thus, one of the two reviews may not necessarily be anonymous – although their reviews will be anonymized before being sent back to the author.